PROGRAM SCHEDULED for June 12-15, 2017 | Newark, New Jersey

 In the area of fraud and abuse, Ms. Carder-Thompson provides counseling, transactional advice, and audit and enforcement representation.
 She has represented clients under investigation by the Office of Inspector General, the Department of Justice, and other investigatory bodies, including handling qui tam or “whistleblower” actions under the False Claims Act.
 She counsels clients on potential fraud and abuse aspects of promotional initiatives, mergers and acquisitions, joint ventures, contracts and other business arrangements by and between providers, manufacturers, and other entities.
 She has assisted many clients in developing and evaluating corporate compliance programs.

-Ms. Carder-Thompson received her A.B., magna cum laude, from Brown University and her J.D. from William & Mary School of Law.
+Ms. Carder-Thompson received her A.B., magna cum laude, in English from Brown University in 1975, and her J.D. from William & Mary School of Law in 1978, where she served as the notes and comments editor of the William & Mary Law Review.

 Regina Cavaliere is Principal of Advisory – Regulatory Enforcement & Compliance at KPMG LLP.
 She joined KPMG on July 1, 2015 in its Short Hills, New Jersey U.S. Forensic Advisory Services practice.
 Her most recent role was as the Vice President and Chief Compliance Officer for U.S. affiliates of a Japanese-based pharmaceutical/medical device company.
 She led the Ethics, Quality & Compliance group and had responsibility for development and maintenance of a comprehensive ethics and compliance program that included healthcare law compliance, internal investigations, auditing and monitoring, training, privacy and information security, transparency, policies and procedures, document control, contact call center, manufacturing quality, and clinical trial/GCP quality.